top of page

 We want to share the stories about brands that do well by doing good.

 We want to share the range of passions, concerns, and goals of businesses that are working to better their slice of the world, using the skills and creativity that they have because they care.
-We're cheering for the stunning new generation of entrepreneurs, creators, innovators, and trailblazers — the bold people tackling what is "too big a problem to be fixed."
-We want to share these stories with everyone we meet over coffee, lunch, or the weekend bbq, because we know that good stories can inspire, spread, and turn up the voluntary desire for change.
+We're cheering for the new generation of entrepreneurs, creators, innovators, and trailblazers — the bold people tackling what is "too big a problem to be fixed."
+We want to share these stories with everyone we meet over coffee, lunch, or the weekend barbeque, because we know that good stories can inspire, spread, and turn up the voluntary desire for change.

 The founders of Jungle House, Tom Gilligan and Wendy Lee.